 What makes this all the more profound is the fact that the model of civil government that Israel lost when they asked for a king, vanished from the earth for 2600 years, only to re-emerge in a significant way in the governing covenant of the Pilgrims!
 The general principle of self-government is of course reflected in the very intentional structure of the United States Constitution.

 This point is exceedingly important to grasp.
 Too many Christians today have abandoned their Biblical responsibility to relate properly to civil government.
 And because of that, our freedom to serve God unhindered is drying up in exact proportion.
 However...this can be turned around!
 This is a key point of the 2020 Vision for America movement.

-We are currently approximately three and a half years away from the 400th anniversary of the signing of the Mayflower Compact.
+We are currently just a couple of years away from the 400th anniversary of the signing of the Mayflower Compact.
 This lead up to the anniversary serves as a powerful opportunity strengthen the God given foundations of this nation through the multiplication of effective teaching on this topic, and to prepare the way for a national re-commitment (by all who will) to the essential points of the original covenant.